YA SCAVENGER HUNT!

 To be Blake for a day.
 Sometimes Mallory didn’t want to be the frumpy Jones twin no one noticed, the one boys treated like their English teacher.
 Blake got all the rides, all the awards, all the boys.
 It was amazing how you could look exactly like someone and yet lead a completely different life.
 It couldn’t just be the glasses.
 If Mallory took out her ponytail and put in some contacts, nothing would change.
 Absolutely nothing.

-The con dence and sparkle that made Blake shine like a shooting star and made boys drool bypassed Mallory completely.
+The confidence and sparkle that made Blake shine like a shooting star and made boys drool bypassed Mallory completely.
 You’d think she would enjoy a fraction of Blake’s popularity—she had the same honey-gold hair and emerald eyes, features that inspired poetry from actual boys when displayed on Blake.
 Mallory, though, was the kind of girl who the best middle-distance runners at school would happily leave on the side of the road in the pouring rain with nothing but a backpack full of book boyfriends.

 Clearly chivalry was dead.

 Mallory would have broken into a run when her house came into view, but her legs were too stiff from the cold.
-With its wide welcoming front porch and grand white columns, her home was basically So a, North Carolina’s version of Tara, except her ancestors planted tobacco instead of cotton.
+With its wide welcoming front porch and grand white columns, her home was basically Sofia, North Carolina’s version of Tara, except her ancestors planted tobacco instead of cotton.

 It was essentially a monument to slavery and lung cancer with original woodwork and two swimming pools.